promotedai/react-native-metrics/README.md

 # react-native-metrics

 Promoted metrics logging library for React Native.

-Currently released for iOS and stubbed out on Android.
-You can make `PromotedMetrics` calls directly in shared Typescript/Javascript without platform checks.
-These calls will log on iOS and do nothing on Android.
+Released for iOS and Android.

 ## Installation